-Emergency Medical Technician - Paramedic (EMT-P): An individual certified by the Office of Emergency Medical Services (OEMS) to render emergency medical services as defined in the scope of practice and authorized pursuant to West Virginia Health Legislative Rule \\$64 CSR 48.
+Emergency Medical Technician - Paramedic (EMT-P): An individual certified by the OEMS to render emergency medical services as defined in the scope of practice and authorized pursuant to West Virginia State Code §16-4C and in WV Legislative Rule §64 CSR 48.

-Encounter: For the purposes of the NEMT program, an encounter is a trip leg that has been completed by the NEMT provider and has been reimbursed by contractor.
+Encounter: For the purposes of the NEMT program, an encounter is a trip leg that has been completed by the NEMT provider and has been reimbursed by the contractor.

-Fixed Route Mode of Transportation: Transportation by means of a public transit vehicle that follows an advertised route on an advertised schedule, does not deviate from the route or the schedule and picks up passengers at designated stops.
+Fixed Route Mode of Transportation: Transportation by means of public transit vehicle that follows an advertised route on an advertised schedule, does not deviate from the route or the schedule and picks up passengers at designated stops.

 Fixed Winged Aircraft: The fixed wing air ambulance (airplane) services are deemed appropriate when the member's medical condition is such that transport by ground ambulance is not appropriate.
-Transport by fixed wing may be necessary because the member's condition requires rapid transport to a treatment facility, and either great distances or other obstacles preclude such rapid delivery to the nearest appropriate facility.
-The fixed wing aircraft shall be designed, constructed, or modified; equipped, maintained, appropriately staffed, and operated for the transportation of patients as provided and classified in in West Virginia Health Legislative Rule §64 CSR 48.
+Transport by fixed wing may be necessary because the member's condition requires rapid transport to the treatment facility, and either great distances or other obstacles preclude such rapid delivery to the nearest appropriate facility.
+The fixed wing aircraft shall be designed, constructed, or modified; equipped maintained, appropriately staffed, and operated for the transportation of members as provided and classified in the WV Legislative Rule §64 CSR 48.

-BMS Provider Manual Chapter 524 Transportation Page 18 Revised 9/18/2015
+BMS Provider Manual Chapter 524 Transportation Page 18 Effective 5/31/2019

-Hand-to-Hand Service: Transportation of a member with disabilities from an individual at the pick-up point to a facility staff member, family member or other responsible party at the destination.
+Hand-to-Hand Service: Transportation of a member with mobility challenges from a transporter that can provide assistance to the member from the pick-up point to a facility staff member, family member, or other responsible party at the destination.
+Some members with dementia or developmental disabilities, for example, may need to be transported hand-to-hand.